 - Retinol is a must-have skincare item.
 It’s anti-ageing, brightening and rejuvenating.

 - You should use it only at night but avoid it if you are pregnant or undergoing fertility treatments.

 - Retinol can cause dryness so needs regular moisturiser application.

 - It can also cause initial acne flare-ups.

 Recommendations: Retiglow night serum, Pixi Retinol Tonic, Retiage Cream

 5. Salicylic Acid Facewash, Serums & Spot Treatments

-- Salicylic acid based face washes, non-comedogenic face washes, creams containing Alpha and Beta Hydroxy acids and tea tree oil also decrease acne.
+- Salicylic acid-based face washes, non-comedogenic face washes, and creams containing Alpha and Beta Hydroxy acids and tea tree oil also decrease acne.

 - Salicylic acid has great exfoliation properties and is the perfect anti-acne solution.

 Recommendations: Desquamar face wash, Salicylic ds face wash, Minimalist 2% SA serum, Derma Co 2% SA serum